Emergency Contact

 Project scope

-The Lake Macdonald Dam Improvement Project will include:
+The Lake Macdonald Dam Improvement Project includes:

 • Relocation of fish by expert fish biologists, via a purpose-built fish transport vehicle, to Cooloolabin Dam.